bigbadcyborg/bigbadcyborg/README.md

 👯 I’m looking to collaborate on automated trading through binance API

-🤔 I’m looking for help to brainstorm
+🤔 I’m looking for help to brainstorm ideas to better the world

 💬 Ask me about my stock market bot